cfsengineering/CEASIOMpy/README.md

 ### Available modules

-A lot of different modules are available in CEASIOMpy, they can be assembled in various workflows.
-You can find below the list of available modules.
+There are many different modules available in CEASIOMpy that can be combined in different workflows.
+The list of available modules is shown below.
 The module status is marked as follows:

-:heavy_check_mark: : The module should be working as expected.
-Some small bugs may be present, don't hesitate to report them (more details [here](CONTRIBUTING.md#reporting-bugs)).
+:heavy_check_mark: : The module should work as expected.
+There may be some minor bugs, don't hesitate to report them (more details [here](CONTRIBUTING.md#reporting-bugs)).

-:warning: : The module is not working fully as expected.
-It is not a bug, but some features or data handling are yet compatible with the new file structure.
-Check the [Kanban board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see planned and in progress features.
+warning: : The module does not work completely as expected.
+It is not a bug, but some features or data handling are not yet compatible with the new file structure.
+Check the [Kanban Board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see planned and in-progress features.

-:x: : The module is not working at all.
-Some functions have been written but requires a lot of changes to be compatible with the rest of CEASIOMpy.
+:x: : The module does not work at all.
+Some functions have been written, but need a lot of changes to be compatible with the rest of CEASIOMpy.

 <img align="right" height="80" src="documents/logos/CEASIOMpy_banner_main.png">